About Approaching Jerusalem

 Support

 The Approaching Jerusalem Newsletter is free and entirely reader supported.
-Support this newsletter by tipping the price of a coffee or becoming a patron for as little as $2.50/month.
-As a patron, you will gain access to unique benefits, such as bibliographies, livestreams, and photo collections.
+Support this newsletter by tipping the price of a coffee or becoming a paid subscriber for as little as $2.50/month.
+You will gain access to unique benefits, such as bibliographies, livestreams, and photo collections.
 All support is deeply appreciated.